 The peak above critical lake levels is forecast to occur Sunday evening, though uncertainty remains in the height of the Lake Erie surge based on current forecast models.
 Given the uncertainty that remains in this forecast, the public is advised to familiarize themselves with Lake Erie Flood Zone Property Lookup tool available on Haldimand County’s website.

 Haldimand County Emergency Services is advising the public to stay away from shoreline areas experiencing strong wave action and elevated water levels.
 Parents are reminded to keep children and pets away from these areas.

-High winds can toss loose objects and turn them into extremely dangerous projectiles.
-For this reason, residents are urged to shut storm shutters and tie down or secure outdoor items.
-Debris and water on roadways is another hazard associated with this storm event, and individuals who must travel should do so with extreme caution.
-It is NEVER safe to drive through floodwater.
+High winds can toss loose objects and turn them into dangerous projectiles.
+For this reason, residents along the lake are encouraged to shut storm shutters and tie down or secure outdoor items.